-• BACK JUDGE: On long yardage plays that go into a side area (greater than about 5 yards), help relay the ball from the wing official to the umpire.
+• REFEREE: On short yardage plays that go into a side area (less than about 5 yards), help relay the ball from the wing official to the UMPIRE.
 Form the point of a triangle with the officials that you are relaying between.
-Also help in the retrieval of any long passes that are incomplete.